Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 At the lowest level, security is obtained thanks to the kernel, the corresponding distribution, and the aforementioned firewall settings.

 At the highest level, the Orge database allows to authenticate each Orge user thanks to identifiers, and to report through supervision traces every abnormal connection attempt.
+A user-specified account password is never stored in clear text in the database, only its hash code [#]_ is kept, the password itself being itself immediately discarded.

+.. [#] Password hashes are currently based on the *MD5 Message Digest Algorithm* (RFC 1321).

 In-between lies the Erlang environment, with strict laws regarding the interconnection of virtual machines and processes.